Floer-theoretic filtration on Painlev\'e Hitchin systems: Construction of -actions and filtration computation

 where $Y_6$ is the Hitchin section and the second components in $Y_3$ and $Y_2$ are equal to $Y_6,$ as $\Z/3\leq \Z/6,$ and $\Z/2\leq \Z/6.$ Thus, their intersections with the energy hypersurfaces \eqref{Morse_Bott_submanifolds_of_orbits} are

 Their shifts, computed via \eqref{CZindecesOfMorseBottSumbanifolds}, give the columns of the $E_1$-page of the {\MBF} spectral sequence, shown on \cref{MI_sp_seq}.
-In it, we show all differentials $\d_r,\ r\geq 1$ stapled together.
+In it, we show all the differentials $\d_r,\ r\geq 1$ stapled together.
 The column $H^*(B_1)$ is determined by \cref{hypersurface_cohomology}, as the intersection form of $\M^{PI}$ is trivial.
 Indeed, this is true as $H_2(\M^{PI})=[\Core(Y)],$ and its self-intersection is zero, being a fiber class (of the Hitchin map).

-Due to the last statement of \cref{Theorem spectral seq}, the spectral sequence determines the filtration -- we see that the class in $H^2(\M^{PI})$ gets annihilated by the column with period $1/6$, hence lies in $\FF_{1/6}.$ Similarly, $H^0$ lies in $\FF_{1/3},$ hence we recover \cref{filtration_panleve_I}.
+Due to the last statement of \cref{Theorem spectral seq}, the spectral sequence determines the filtration -- we see that the class in $H^2(\M^{PI})$ gets annihilated by the column with period $1/6$, hence lies in $\FF_{1/6}.$ Similarly, $H^0$ lies in $\FF_{1/3},$ hence we recover the filtration \eqref{filtration_panleve_I} indeed.